Undivided Attention: Are Intermediate Layers Necessary for BERT?: Results

 Results in \ref{section:fine_tuning} show that removing intermediate layers have little impact on network accuracy.
 However, can these intermediate layers be removed \textit{before} the modified network is fine-tuned?

 The unmodified BERT\textsubscript{BASE} network is first pre-trained as described in Section \ref{section:convergence_results} and then the intermediate layers are removed.
-After removal of the intermediate layers, the now modified BERT\textsubscript{BASE} network is fine-tuned with SQuAD v1.1.
+After removal of the intermediate layers, the now modified BERT\textsubscript{BASE} network is fine-tuned on different tasks.

-Table \ref{tab:layer_removal_prior_to_fine_tuning_results} clearly shows a significant degradation in F1 and EM scores for the modified BERT\textsubscript{BASE} networks.
-For example, the decrease in F1 score for $n$ = 3 when the intermediate layers are removed before fine-tuning is 11.44\% compared with Table \ref{tab:fine_tuning_results} where the decrease is 1.52\% for $n$ = 3.
+Table \ref{tab:layer_removal_prior_to_fine_tuning_results} clearly shows a significant degradation in all fine-tuning tasks for the modified BERT\textsubscript{BASE} networks.
+For example, in SQuAD v1.1, the decrease in F1 score for $n$ = 3 when the intermediate layers are removed before fine-tuning is 11.44\% compared with Table \ref{tab:combined_fine_tuning_results_parameters} where the decrease is 1.52\% for $n$ = 3.
 During pre-training it appears that the intermediate layers are performing important transformations to the representations learned in the self-attention blocks.
 By removing these layers prior to fine-tuning, the self-attention blocks are unable to compensate during fine-tuning.